This article was last updated on February 18, 2019

 Poor sleep habits are associated with an increased risk of developing chronic conditions like obesity, diabetes, high blood pressure, heart disease, stroke and more.
 On top of that, a Harvard research study External Site found insomnia leads to the loss of 11.3 days’ worth of productivity each calendar year for an average worker.
 When the study calculated cost impact, that’s equal to $2,280 per worker!

 Not only do we need to get enough sleep, we need quality sleep, too.
-Poor sleep leaves us feeling tired even after getting enough sleep, and it can be caused by waking up frequently during the night or snoring or gasping for air.
+A poor night’s sleep leaves us feeling tired even after getting enough sleep, and it can be caused by waking up frequently during the night or snoring or gasping for air.

 If the doctor has ruled out other potential causes of disrupted sleep, like a nasal obstruction, they may recommend completing a sleep study.
 Overnight sleep studies measure several things (breathing rate, blood oxygen level and heart rate) and can be completed in a hospital, sleep center or at home.
 All settings will provide a complete evaluation of your sleep, but home-based studies let you be comfortable in your own space.